fidelthomet/futuring-machines/README.md

-# futuring machines
+# Futuring Machines

-Interface for LLM-Human co-writing of future stories.
+A tool for Human-AI collaborative writing of speculative fiction stories.

 ## Project Setup